 Making the Arrangements

 When you are ready, we will arrange to meet you in your own home or at our funeral home to make all arrangements needed for the funeral.

 Please allow 1½ – 2 hours for this meeting during which time, we will assist you to plan the details and complete the necessary paperwork.

 When a Death Occurs at Home

 When a natural death occurs in a family home, a doctor will need to be contacted.
-As long as the doctor is satisfied as to the cause of death, a Death Certificate will be issued and the doctor will advise you to contact us.
+As long as the doctor is satisfied as to the cause of death, a Medical Cause of Death Certificate will be issued and the doctor will advise you to contact us.
 We will then transfer the person who has died into our care.

 In a Nursing Home or Hospital

 Many people die either in a hospital or nursing home.
-When this happens, the nurse in charge will arrange for the doctor to issue a Death Certificate.
+When this happens, the nurse in charge will arrange for the doctor to issue a Medical Cause of Death Certificate.
 You will need to notify the care facility of your choice of funeral home, usually the hospital or nursing home will contact us to take the person into our care.
 However, some hospitals, such as public hospitals, will require the family to notify us of the death.